 Pound pork chops between Ziploc bag.

-Add juice from leftover pickle and pepperdew jars and leave to brine in refrigerator overnight.
+Add juice from leftover pickle and pepperdew jars and leave to brine in the refrigerator overnight.

 Pat dry and season pork chops with salt and pepper.

-Season flour (with seasoning of choice).
+Season flour (with the seasoning of choice).
 Beat eggs lightly.